antonioleal/myslackbuilds/0/README.md

 #### Current scripts

     Script: 0download-source-tarballs.sh
     Effect: Downloads the sources referred in the *.info file.
+It also checks if MD5SUM(s) are correct in the infor file, use together with 0print-tarball-md5sums.sh to prepare a new *.info file.

+    Script: 0print-tarball-md5sums.sh
+    Effect: Reads the source(s) in *.info file and print new MD5SUM(s).

     Script: 0meld.sh
     Effect: Compares what is currently published in slackbuilds.org (your local folder!)